-As of December 2009, there were 19 privately owned domestic banks and one state owned bank (Banco Estado) operating in Chile.
+As of June 30, 2011, there were 19 privately owned domestic banks and one state owned bank (Banco Estado) operating in Chile.
 In addition, there are five branches of foreign banks authorized to operate in Chile.
-In December 2009, the Chilean banking system had a total amount of outstanding loans equal to US\$136.1 billion.
-Under the third capital markets reform currently under discussion in Congress, agencies of foreign banks would be allowed to market the loan products they offer abroad (See "Capital Markets - Third Capital Markets Reform").
+As of June 30, 2011, the Chilean banking system had a total amount of outstanding loans equal to US\$172.0 billion.
+Under the third capital markets reform currently under discussion in Congress, agencies of foreign banks would be allowed to market the loan products they offer abroad (See "Capital Markets-Third Capital Markets Reform").

 Two of the largest Chilean banks, Banco Santander-Chile, or Santander-Chile, and Banco Bilbao Vizcaya Argentaria, Chile, or BBVA-Chile, are subsidiaries of Spanish banks, Banco Santander and Banco Bilbao Vizcaya Argentaria, S.A., respectively.
-Despite such banks having a combined 27.1% market share of the Chilean banking market as of December 31, 2009, the government does not believe the Chilean financial sector or economy generally to be materially exposed to adverse risks caused by the current European sovereign debt crisis, the declining Spanish economy or the recent downgrading of Spain's sovereign debt.
+Despite such banks having a combined 27.24% market share of the Chilean banking market as of December 31, 2010, the government does not believe the Chilean financial sector or economy generally is materially exposed to adverse risks caused by the current European sovereign debt crisis or the declining Spanish economy.
 Notwithstanding their foreign ownership, Santander-Chile and BBVA-Chile are licensed as Chilean banks and are subject to generally applicable Chilean banking laws and regulations, including, among other things, Chilean minimum capital and reserve requirements (encaje), which help to insulate the Chilean operations of these banks from foreign financial crises, and restrictions on capital reductions, which help to ensure that transfers of capital to the Spanish parent companies of these banks in excess of Chilean requirements are subject to the SBIF's prior approval.
-(See "- Banking Regulation").
+(See "-Banking Regulation").
 Moreover, according to the SBIF Chilean banks do not maintain significant holdings of sovereign debt issued by Spain, Italy, Greece or Portugal, reducing their counterparty risk, and have not experienced a significant change in their cost of international financing due to the European debt crisis.
 No assurances can be given, however, that the European debt crisis, further deterioration in the Spanish economy, or related factors, will not in the future have material adverse consequences on the Chilean financial sector or the Chilean economy generally.